 INO may be a sign of a serious underlying condition that must be treated.
 If you have an acute stroke, hospitalization may be required.
 Other conditions such as MS, infections, and lupus will need to be managed by your doctor.

-When the cause of the internuclear ophthalmoplegia is MS, infection, or trauma, most people show a complete recovery.
+When the cause of the internuclear ophthalmoplegia is MS, infection, or trauma,

 If double vision (diplopia) is one of your symptoms, your doctor may recommend a botulinum toxin injection, or a Fresnel prism.
 A Fresnel prism is a thin plastic film that attaches to the back surface of your eyeglasses to correct double vision.